-(server is the name or IP address of the firewall and 4081 is the port of its web interface).
+(server stands for the firewall name or IP address and 4081 for the port of its web interface).
 HTTPS traffic between the client and the Kerio Control Engine is encrypted.
 This protects the communication from tapping and misuse.
 It is recommended to use the unsecured version of the Administration (the HTTP protocol, port 4080) only for local administration of Kerio Control (i.e. administration from the computer where it is installed).